I have built and tested this inline carbonation setup and am very happy with it. Click here for the build and review post.

 - ($13.12) Gas/Liquid QD Set, with Swivels and 3/8″ Barbs: many people have extra of these, but I like to buy dedicated sets for builds.

-- ($2.94) 6ft Thin Wall 3/8″ ID X 1/2″ OD racking hose: I think 6ft should be plenty, using 2 or less from the keg to the pump, and the rest to go back to the keg after the carbonation assembly.
-Probably fine with much less than 2ft from keg to pump, depending on your use case.
+- ($3.92) 8ft Thin Wall 3/8″ ID X 1/2″ OD racking hose: I think 8ft should be plenty, using about 8 inches from the keg to the pump, a few inches between the pump and carbonation assembly.
+The rest is used to return to the keg.

 - ($?.??)
 A short length of beer line tubing (1/4″ or 3/16″) to connect the gas line to the stone.
 I’ll leave this part open ended as how best to connect your existing gas supply will likely be different for everyone.